condac/cs-rpm/README.md

 This is the part where you as a community can help calculate some numbers.

+# Important difference between units and stations/plants
+If you google biggest power plants you get a list that say that Kashiwazaki-Kariwa Nuclear Power Plant is the biggest nuclear power plant at 7965 MW.
+But this number is based on multiple power plants that are located at the area.
+We need to look at the individuial unit at the area.
+So in this case there is 7 nuclear power plants in this station at 1000-1300MW each.
+And this is the case for all coal/gas/oil plants/stations/units.

 # Powerplants reallife comparision
 Here is the list of the powerplants in the game and whats wrong with them compared to real life...